 Having the attributes and values for all representations of a feature in conflict allows you to see how the attribute values differ and helps you choose which representation of the data to preserve.

-Mark as visited or not visited
+Mark as reviewed or not reviewed

-If you decide you want to come back to a feature conflict later, you can right-click the ObjectID in the Conflicts list and click Mark as not visited.
+If you decide you want to come back to a feature conflict later, you can right-click the ObjectID in the Conflicts list and click Mark as not reviewed.
 This causes the feature to show in bold again.

 When you resolve conflicts, you are deciding which representation of the features and attributes you want to keep.
-Regardless of what version you opted to reconcile in favor of—the target or your edited version—you can specify which representation to keep: either the prereconcile representation (how it appeared in your version before reconciliation), conflict representation (how it appears in changes made by another editor), or common ancestor representation (how the feature or attribute is in the target version).
+Regardless of what version you opted to reconcile in favor of—the target or your edited version—you can specify which representation to keep: either the current representation (how it appeared in your version before reconciliation), target representation (how it appears in changes made by another editor), or common ancestor representation (how the feature or attribute is in the target version).

 - Attribute replacement: